altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 'M::Okay...
 It is attaching itself to the dream...
 Can I exploit that, a dangerous dream to have it come into?'
-*That hole in her form rush at her, arms outstretched* ~It was reaching toward's her eye~
+*That hole in her form rushed at her, arms outstretched* ~It was reaching toward's her eye~
 *Martha shifted again, into a new memory*
 ~This one old, and ragged.